rust-lang/rust-wiki-backup/Using-Rust-on-Windows.md

 2. Choose installation options: architecture=x32, threads=posix, exceptions=dwarf.
 3. Now just download and run the [Rust installer].
 3. Use Rust compiler from mingw-builds terminal (there will be a shortcut in the Start menu), or add `<mingw-builds>\mingw32\bin` directory to your PATH.
+4. Verify Rust installation at mingw-builds terminal by typing `rustc --help`

 [Rust installer]: http://static.rust-lang.org/dist/rust-0.9-install.exe